silencesys/silentbox/readme.md

 ## Upgrading from 0.1?
 Version 2 brought many breaking changes.
-There are no more two separate components to display single image or gallery.
+There are no more two separate components to display a single image or gallery.
 So, change all your `silentbox-group` and `silentbox-single` components to `silent-box`.
-Source of images must be an array of objects or single object with previously mentioned attributes.
+The source of images must be an array of objects or a single object with previously mentioned attributes.

 <br>

 ## Contributions

 All contributions are welcomed, however give me some time to review your requests.
-Also please, use emoji in your commits, so it is easier to identify what your commits do.
+Please, use emoji in your commits, so it is easier to identify what your commits do.
-There are several _emoji guides_ on internet.
+There are several _emoji guides_ on the internet.
 Please stick with mine which is inspired by Atom contributing guidelines, see [emoji in commits](https://gist.github.com/silencesys/2ede032fe31fed95434aff10d29cabbf).